-For the purpose of the evaluation of medical diagnostic/clinical/therapeutic facilities in South Africa, the following objectives apply:
+For the purpose of the evaluation of medical and dental Faculties in South Africa, the following objectives apply:

 - 5.1.
 To develop criteria and guidelines for the evaluation of the educational effectiveness of the relevant programmes with a view to ensuring appropriate standards in the education and training of students. - 5.2.
-To improve the quality of education and internship training programmes in medical science facilities. - 5.3.
+To improve the quality of education and training programmes in medical and dental Faculties. - 5.3.
 To guarantee the quality of education and training to all users, concerned bodies and individuals in that evaluation is linked to standards. - 5.4.
-To provide criteria and guidelines and set minimum requirements for curricula and programmes and to review every five years. - 5.5.
-To promote comparability and equality of standards in medical science internship training facilities in South Africa.
+To provide criteria and guidelines and set minimum requirements for curricula and programmes and to review these every three years. - 5.5.
+To promote comparability and equality of standards in medical and dental Faculties in South Africa.